Hunter (1967 TV series): Production

-Scripts were written by Ian Jones and Terry Stapleton.
-The series became extremely popular rating in the top-ten most popular programs in Australia for 1967, and had a run of 65 one-hour episodes; it also achieved a limited number of international sales.
-It was shot in black and white, with interior scenes shot on videotape in the GTV-9 Richmond studio and outdoor scenes shot on location on 16 mm film.
-Compared to Australian drama series of the day, the series featured an above-average quota of location-shot action footage and stunts.
-It featured a sophisticated jazz score by reed player Frank Smith.
+The series became extremely popular rating in the top-ten most popular programs in Australia for 1967, and had a run of 65 one-hour episodes.
+It also achieved a limited number of international sales.
+It was produced in black and white, with interior scenes recorded on videotape in the GTV-9 Richmond studio and outdoor scenes shot on location on 16 mm film.

+Compared to Australian drama series of the day, the series featured an above-average quota of location-shot action footage, explosions and stunts.
+It was accompanied by a sophisticated, original jazz theme, fanfare and underscore by reed player and composer Frank Smith.
 The Melbourne-based show filmed some episodes in Sydney and in the Snowy Mountains in New South Wales, on the Gold Coast, Queensland, in South Australia, and overseas in Singapore.

 Initially stories were serialised over three and four-episode story arcs.
 Soon the decision was made to switch to stand-alone episodes.
 After episode 15 episodes largely featured a self-contained story, apart from two subsequent two-part stories.
+Notably, a first season arc, "The Prometheus File," was set at the high-security Woomera Rocket Range and featured actual footage of the Blue Streak launch, with the actors even allowed access to the tallest gantry for the climactic fight.

 Kevin Sanders, a GTV-9 news journalist and announcer, supplied the opening narration setting up the lead character and premise over the main title sequence.
+While the series was in early development, President Johnson made a tickertape motorcade through Melbourne in October 1966, which was opportunistically filmed as a backdrop to establish Hunter as a special agent in the large welcome crowd at Melbourne Town Hall for inserting in the first season intro.